bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/characters.md

 ### Dr. Elias Mortem

-Dr. Elias Mortem was the lead scientist at Arc/Hive Research Division at the time of declassification of the [Project D.U.S.T. research proposal](../for-sof/project_dust).
+[Dr. Elias Mortem](elias-mortem) was the lead scientist at Arc/Hive Research Division at the time of declassification of the [Project D.U.S.T. research proposal](../for-sof/project_dust).
 He was later slaughtered along with his team at the [Chapel incident](../for-sof/chapel).

 ### Rebecca

-Rebecca was a terminally ill lab assistant at Arc/Hive, before becoming the first synth.
+Rebecca was a terminally ill lab assistant at ARC/HIVE, before becoming the first synth.
 She is [interviewed](../for-sof/tekka_interview) about the ambitious project from Nex Gen by a magazine called Tekka.
+She later worked with [Strassman](strassman) and [Dallus Lauren](dallus-lauren) on the SYNTH project.

+### Medea

+Medea is the woman in red from the [Mantra MV](../music/amo-mantra) and an infiltrator in the [cult of Mantra](../lore/mantra), as we learn in [Unbeleevable episode 2](../for-sof/unbeleevable2).

+### Ava & Angel Strassman

+Ava is another character we learn about in [Unbeleevable episode 2](../for-sof/unbeleevable2).
+She meets [Karl Strassman](strassman) at October Palace in 2004, at the [Skys & the Starjammers](../for-sof/skystarjammers) concert.
+Strassman is interested in the ideas of Skys, a man with no formal scientific training whose ideas match his own cutting-edge research.
+However, Ava quickly catches his eye and he quickly becomes enamoured with her.

+Strassman and Ava have a child together named Angel.
+Tragedy strikes the family around the time of [Operation Trinity](../for-sof/trinity_document), as we learn in [Dallus' Diary](../for-sof/dallus-diary) from early January 2021 that Ava is dead and their child has gone missing, presumed dead.

 ### Angeldust